Reactive-Extensions/RxJS/doc/libraries/rx.md

-# RxJS Core Module #
+# RxJS Main Module #

-The Reactive Extensions for JavaScript's core functionality is in the main RxJS file which has many core components including the Schedulers, Disposables, Observable and Observer.
+The Reactive Extensions for JavaScript's main functionality is in the main RxJS file which has many core components including the Schedulers, Disposables, Observable and Observer.

 This comes with both `rx.js` which is for use in modern development environments such as > IE9 and server-side environments such as Node.js.
 We also have `rx.compat.js` which has backwards compatibility to browsers which do not support all required ES5 features.